uwfangz/ud-OpenStreetMapData/OpenStreetMap.md

 #### FIXME street names

 In addition, there are 8 street names that have values as "FIXME".
-According to OpenStreetMap Wiki, it is a "description of a (possible) error in the map".
-I looked up the street names using the latitude and longitude values.
+According to OpenStreetMap Wiki, it is a *"description of a (possible) error in the map"*.
+I try to look up the street names using the latitude and longitude values.

 ```sql
 sqlite> SELECT nodes.id, nodes.lat, nodes.lon